 When I asked myself what might be an even better intention, the word “open” popped into my mind.

-Previously, I had been believing that there wasn’t enough open time on my schedule to exercise.
+Previously, I believed that there wasn’t enough open time on my schedule to exercise.
 My muscles were tight, which meant there wasn’t enough open space in my body.

-Step 4.
-Imagine a Symbol that Represents the Way You Want to Feel
+4. Imagine a Symbol That Represents the Way You Want to Feel

-This is a step most people skip and is perhaps the most powerful one.
+This is a step most people skip and is perhaps the most powerful one when setting intentions.

 As psychologists Carl Jung and Freud both discussed in their work, the unconscious mind communicates with us in symbols.